Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/README.md

 ## 5. Genome Wide Association Study
 #### a.
 GWAS pipeline
 See section [Genome_Wide_Association_Study_GWAS](Genome_Wide_Association_Study_GWAS/Genome_Wide_Association_Study/README.md)
- to perform GWAS studies and identify genetic variants (Kmers, genes, SNPs and indels) that are significantly associated with host group or other phenotypic traits.
+: This pipeline enables the identification of genetic variants—including k-mers, SNPs, and indels—that are significantly associated with host groups or other phenotypic traits.
 #### b.
 Visualization
-See section [GWAS_Interactive_Manhattan_Plotting](Genome_Wide_Association_Study_GWAS/GWAS_Interactive_Manhattan_Plotting/README.md)to create an interactive Manhattan plot and visualize genetic variants (Kmers, genes, SNPs and indels) that are significantly associated with the host group and other phenotypic traits.
-Find the scripts and data for interactive manhattan plot for GWAS of S. agalactiae ST7 Ia isolates used in this study: [GWAS_Interactive_Manhattan_plot README.md](GWAS_Interactive_Manhattan_plot/README.md)
+See section [GWAS_Interactive_Manhattan_Plotting](Genome_Wide_Association_Study_GWAS/GWAS_Interactive_Manhattan_Plotting/README.md) to reproduce the interactive Manhattan plot used to visualize genetic variants (Kmers, SNPs and indels) of *S. agalactiae* ST-7 Ia that were significantly associated with the host group in this study.

 ### Acknowledgements and funding